carryTatum/GETER/README.md

-# GETER (ACL 2025 Anonymous code)
+# GETER

-This repository contains the source code, implementation details, and usage instructions for the GETER.
+This anonymous repository contains the source code, implementation details, and usage instructions for the GETER.